quicwg/base-drafts/draft-ietf-quic-tls.md

 can only be detected once the packet protection is removed.

-## Header Protection Timing Side-Channels {#hp-side-channel}
+## Header Protection Timing Side Channels {#hp-side-channel}

 An attacker could guess values for packet numbers or Key Phase and have an endpoint confirm guesses through timing side channels.
 Similarly, guesses for the packet number length can be tried and exposed.
-If the recipient of a packet discards packets with duplicate packet numbers without attempting to remove packet protection they could reveal through timing side-channels that the packet number matches a received packet.
-For authentication to be free from side-channels, the entire process of header protection removal, packet number recovery, and packet protection removal MUST be applied together without timing and other side-channels.
+If the recipient of a packet discards packets with duplicate packet numbers without attempting to remove packet protection, they could reveal through timing side channels that the packet number matches a received packet.
+For authentication to be free from side channels, the entire process of header protection removal, packet number recovery, and packet protection removal MUST be applied together without timing and other side channels.

-For the sending of packets, construction and protection of packet payloads and packet numbers MUST be free from side-channels that would reveal the packet number or its encoded size.
+For the sending of packets, construction and protection of packet payloads and packet numbers MUST be free from side channels that would reveal the packet number or its encoded size.

 During a key update, the time taken to generate new keys could reveal through timing side-channels that a key update has occurred.
-Alternatively, where an attacker injects packets this side-channel could reveal the value of the Key Phase on injected packets.
+Alternatively, where an attacker injects packets, this side channel could reveal the value of the Key Phase on injected packets.
 After receiving a key update, an endpoint SHOULD generate and save the next set of receive packet protection keys, as described in {{receive-key-generation}}.
 By generating new keys before a key update is received, receipt of packets will not create timing signals that leak the value of the Key Phase.

-This depends on not doing this key generation during packet processing and it can require that endpoints maintain three sets of packet protection keys for
+This depends on not doing this key generation during packet processing, and it can require that endpoints maintain three sets of packet protection keys for
 receiving: for the previous key phase, for the current key phase, and for the next key phase.
 Endpoints can instead choose to defer generation of the next